progress/Spark-Toolkit/CONTRIBUTE.md

 ```
 bash git push origin my-fix-branch
 ```
-* In GitHub, send a Pull Request to Spark-Server
+* In GitHub, send a Pull Request to Spark-Server:master
 * :master.
 * If we suggest changes, you can modify your branch, rebase, and force a new push to your GitHub repository to update the Pull Request.
 ```